dudds4/QL_Dice10000/README.md

  - dice_game.py defines a DiceGame object which allows players (policies) to play against one another.
 Additionally contains logic for generating all possible combinations of combinations from a dice roll.
  - qlplayer.py and simpleplayer.py define some objects which implement policies for playing the game.
  - dice.py is a script in which I generate, train, and compare a couple different policies.

+ ## Results

+Currently the q-learning player does successfully learn the game, and beats many simple policies.
+However it's not quite done yet; I'm not satisfied since it can still be beaten by at least one basic policy.
+Many decisions were made along the way to constrain the problem and the q-learner, since this particular game does not lend well to run-of-the-mill q-learning.